-Students studying in Dickinson programs can receive aid from the sources for which they demonstrate eligibility, including federal, state, and Dickinson grant, scholarship and loan programs.
-The Bologna and Toulouse programs also offer limited Federal Work-Study opportunities.
+Students studying in Dickinson programs can receive aid from the sources for which they demonstrate eligibility, including federal, state and Dickinson grant, scholarship and loan programs.
+The Bologna program also offers limited Federal Work-Study opportunities.
 The Central Pennsylvania Consortium (CPC) is treated as a Dickinson program for financial aid purposes.

 Dickinson Summer, Globally-Integrated, and Mosaic Programs

-Students currently receiving need-based Dickinson grant assistance may receive aid for a single off-campus summer, globally-integrated, or mosaic program in addition to the eight semesters traditionally required for graduation.
-(For example, students enrolling in the three-credit Washington Center summer program may be considered for grant aid covering one course credit only, approximately one-third of the program cost.)
+Students currently receiving need-based Dickinson grant assistance may receive aid for summer, globally-integrated or mosaic programs in addition to the eight semesters traditionally required for graduation.

-A student may receive aid for only one such program during his or her academic career.
-Eligible students will first receive loan assistance; grant aid, through the Donald B. and Dorothy L. Stabler Foundation, will be awarded to students with the highest financial need.
+Eligible students will first receive loan assistance.
+Grant aid, through the Donald B. and Dorothy L. Stabler Foundation, will be awarded to students with the highest financial need.
 (The Donald B. and Dorothy L. Stabler Foundation was established in 2009 to assist needy students.
 The Stabler Foundation hopes that recipients of their scholarships will contribute to the Stabler Foundation by affirming that they will endeavor to make their own contributions to the Stabler fund after they have repaid their student loans.)

-Because a budgeted amount of Stabler grant aid is available for these short-term programs, students must apply early for assistance.
-Applicants will receive short-term program financial aid awards shortly after they have been accepted into their program and before they must make their enrollment decision.
+Because a budgeted amount of Stabler grant aid is available for these programs, students must apply early.
+Applicants will receive short-term program financial aid shortly after they have been accepted into their program and before they must make their enrollment decision.

-Students studying off-campus through a non-Dickinson program may receive state grants, Federal Pell Grants, Federal Direct Loans, Federal PLUS Loans, and a variety of alternative loans and financing systems.
-Students are not eligible for Dickinson merit scholarships, need-based grants or endowed scholarships, Federal Work-Study, or Federal Perkins Loans.
+Students studying off-campus through a non-Dickinson program may receive state grants, Federal Pell Grants, Federal Direct Loans, Federal PLUS Loans and a variety of alternative loans and financing systems.
+Students are not eligible for Dickinson merit scholarships, need-based grants or endowed scholarships, or Federal Work-Study.
 Unused funds from these programs cannot be transferred to another semester.

-If you would like the College to make payment on your behalf, send all host school bills to Dickinson’s Center for Global Study and Engagement (attn: Carla Maranto-Arnold).
+If you would like the College to make payment on your behalf, send all host school bills to Dickinson’s Center for Global Study and Engagement.
 You and your family will be responsible for paying Dickinson College any amount not covered by federal and/or state financial aid.
 There is a $65 administrative fee for this service.

-If you prefer, you may pay your host institution directly, then reimburse yourself after your financial aid has been processed, credited to your Dickinson College student account, and refunded to you.
-Please note that credit refunds must be requested from our student accounts office (717-245-1953, or firstname.lastname@example.org).
+If you prefer, you may pay your host institution directly, then reimburse yourself after your financial aid has been processed, credited to your Dickinson College student account and refunded to you.
+Please note that credit refunds must be requested from our student accounts office at: 717-245-1953 or email@example.com.